 Pictured: Barber speaks during the Democratic Presidential Committee’s summer meeting on Aug.
 23, 2019, in San Francisco.

 This media maven responsible for writing and/or producing the likes of “Black-Ish,” “Grown-ish” and “Mixed-ish” has laid down a strong foundation to keep creating hit TV shows that are responsible for diversifying images of Black people on television.

 Pictured: Barris speaks on stage at the Hammer Museum Los Angeles Presents MoMA Contenders 2019 Screening and Q&A of “Dolemite Is My Name” at Hammer Museum on Dec.
 02, 2019, in Los Angeles.

-The first woman and African American to be Starbucks’ president and chief operating officer held several leadership roles at Walmart and is a former Sam’s Club CEO.
+The first woman and African American to be Starbucks’ president and chief operating officer is now the new CEO of Walgreens.
+Prior to that, the Spelman College alum held several leadership roles at Walmart and is a former Sam’s Club CEO.
 Forbes magazine in 2016 ranked her as the 57th most powerful woman in the world.
 Brewer has also has been known for speaking out about diversity and faced backlash for fiercely advocating for women in the workplace.

 Pictured: Rosalind Brewer, then-Executive Vice President and President of Walmart East, speaks during the Martin Luther King, Jr. Memorial Dream Gala at Hilton Hotel on Oct.
 15, 2011, in Washington, D.C.